StefanRadasinovic/Baze2Projekat/README.md

 *Script data 'Skripta.ddl' is generated based on the relational model that also fills tables with data

-*Script data 'Upiti.sql' creates  table views
+*Script data 'Upiti.txt' creates  table views

 <br>